Welcome to today's edition of the Rush 24-7 podcast.

 Well, actually, it's all the way through the mainstream of the Democratic Party.

-So let me let me practice equal opportunity.
+So let me practice equal opportunity.

-I know this guy is them.
+I know this guy is him.

 I also know Bob Iger.

-And I once auditioned for a pilot for ABC, back when they were owned by Cap Cities for Bob Iger.
+And I once auditioned for a pilot for ABC, back when they were owned by Cap Cities, for Bob Iger.

-So I know Bob Iger too.
+So I know Bob Iger, too.

 So let that get out there.